margomerritt/Election_Analysis/README.md

 ## Election-Audit Results

-* How many votes were cast in this congressional election?
+The analysis of the election shows that:
- 	- There were 369,711 total votes cast in this congressional election.
+* There were 369,711 total votes cast in this congressional election.
 This vote count includes all votes cast in all three counties for the three candidates running.

 ![total_votes](https://user-images.githubusercontent.com/111299372/197276268-1d2ca1e3-3adb-48fc-9854-41b6d39e0528.png)